 \section{Discussions}

 We have studied the thermal radiation in the $c=1$ matrix model which is related to the acoustic Hawking radiation in the supersonic fluid.
 Remarkably, although the system is not chaotic, the temperature $T_L$ (\ref{T-mini}) of this radiation saturates the chaos bound (\ref{L-bound}) \cite{Maldacena:2015waa}.
-The mechanism of the appearance of the bound in our model is very simple.
+The mechanism of the appearance of the bound\footnote{ Throughout this paper, we have considered the system at zero temperature.
+We have merely observed that the thermal flux whose temperature saturates the bound (\ref{T-mini}) is induced in the semi-classical regime, and we do not claim that the bound (\ref{T-mini}) is really saturated in our system.
+It would be interesting to understand the relation between the induced thermal flux in our model and the chaos bound \eqref{L-bound} in genuine thermal many body systems. } in our model is very simple.
 The classical motion of the particle in the inverse harmonic potential (\ref{particle-chaos}) receives the quantum correction (\ref{PT}) or (\ref{PR}), and it causes the thermal radiation.
 This mechanism would be universal since only the dynamics around the tip of the potential is relevant for the radiation and it does not depend on the details of the potential in the far region.
 Thus our result may be applicable to various other systems.
 Particularly, applications to the classical chaotic systems would be interesting.
 It would be valuable to investigate whether any thermal radiation associated with the classical Lyapunov exponent arises in these systems in the semi-classical regime.
 If the mode which classically shows the exponential sensitivity of the initial condition (\ref{chaos}) effectively feels the inverse harmonic potential approximately, thermal radiation might be induced through the quantum effect.

 Besides the acoustic black hole may provide a chance to explore the nature of the chaos bound in experiment.
 Several interesting phenomena related to chaos may occur near the event horizon of black holes (e.g. \cite{Maldacena:2015waa, Sekino:2008he, Hashimoto:2016dfz,Qaemmaqami:2017jxz}), and some of them may occur even in the acoustic event horizon.
-Since acoustic black holes may be realized in laboratories \cite{Lahav:2009wx,Steinhauer:2014dra,Steinhauer:2015saa}, these predictions of the chaotic behaviors might be tested by these experiments.
+Since acoustic black holes may be realized in laboratories \cite{Lahav:2009wx,Steinhauer:2014dra,Steinhauer:2015saa}, these predictions of the chaotic behaviors might be tested in future.